Last updated on July 16th, 2019 at 02:38 am

 9) Drinking Water Has A Major Effect On Brain Health

-As I said previously, if you up your water intake, you can reduce headaches, and therefore better your brain health.
+As I said previously, if you up to your water intake, you can reduce headaches, and therefore better your brain health.

 Concentration levels are boosted by drinking water frequently.
 Why else do we have bottles of water standing on the tables during meetings?
 Is it just polite to put a bottle of water for each participant?
 Staff members need to stay concentrated and active during the meeting.